NemesLaszlo/NemesLaszlo/README.md

 <br />
 <br />

-Hi there, I'm **Laszlo Nemes**, a **Teaching assistant** ( Eötvös Lóránd University 👨‍💻 ) and a **MS Computer Science student** 🎓 from Hungary.
-In the last two summer i was an intern at evosoft Hungary Kft. 💻 I am trying to learn many new technologies and patterns to develop myself further and further in the future 👨‍💼.
+Hi there, I'm **Laszlo Nemes**.
+I am a **Computer science MSc student** 🎓 on Information Systems Specialization 👨‍💻 at Eötvös Lóránd University, and an **ex Teaching assistant 👨‍🏫 and Researcher**👨‍🔬.
+I like to delve into new things, understand and use them, try these new technologies in action.
+Be it Software Engineering, Data Science / Analysis or DevOps 💻.

   <img align="right" alt="GIF" src="https://github.com/NemesLaszlo/NemesLaszlo/blob/master/code.gif?raw=true" width="450" height="440" />

   **Talking about Personal Stuffs:**

-- 👨‍💻 I'm currently a Teaching assistant at the university.
-My last [publication](https://www.tandfonline.com/doi/full/10.1080/24751839.2021.1874252) was a stock market analysis with various sentiment analysis tools to predict and/or see the previous changes of the stock values changes based on the stock news headlines.
-My earlier [publication](https://www.tandfonline.com/doi/full/10.1080/24751839.2020.1790793) was a Natural Language Processing project with Sentiment Classification using Recurrent Neural Network;
+- 👨‍💻 My latest [publication](https://www.mdpi.com/2076-3417/11/22/11017) was an extended Sentiment Analysis with Information Extraction and Named Entity Recognition support, which provides a deeper insight into the interpretation of sentiment outcomes and can provide a basis for further linguistic and even psychological focused further analysis.
+An another [publication](https://www.tandfonline.com/doi/full/10.1080/24751839.2021.1874252) covered a stock market analysis with various sentiment analysis tools to predict and/or see the previous changes of the stock values changes based on the stock news headlines.
+My first [publication](https://www.tandfonline.com/doi/full/10.1080/24751839.2020.1790793) was a Natural Language Processing project with Sentiment Classification using Recurrent Neural Network;
-- 🌱 I’m currently learning Information Systems;
+- 🌱 I’m currently learning Information Systems and Data Science;
-- 🤔 My interests are with Natural Language Processing/Understanding, Big Data, Software Engineering, etc..;
+- 🤔 My interests are with Deep Learning, Big Data, Software Engineering, etc..;
 - 💼 I’am pursuing a Master of Science degree in Computer Science;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email via wow.laszlo@gmail.com to reach me.